Louis Frederick Kihneman: Priesthood

-Kihneman was appointed pastor of Our Lady of Guadalupe Parish in Alice, Texas, and St. Peter Mission in Ben Bolt, Texas, in 1983.
+Kihneman was appointed pastor of Our Lady of Guadalupe Parish in Alice, Texas and St. Peter Mission in Ben Bolt, Texas in 1983.
 He left Our Lady and St. Peter in 1986 to become diocesan director of vocations and seminarians, along with director of the St. John Vianney House of Studies and director of Christian leadership vocations.

-In 1993, the diocese moved Kihneman from his diocesan positions to become pastor of Sacred Heart Parish in Rockport, Texas, a post he would hold for the next eight years.
+In 1993, Kihneman was moved from his diocesan positions to become pastor of Sacred Heart Parish in Rockport, Texas, a post he would hold for the next eight years.
 Bishop Michael Mulvey appointed Kihneman as vicar general in 2010.
 In 2014, he was also appointed as pastor of St. Philip Parish in Corpus Christi.

 Bishop of Biloxi

 Pope Francis appointed Kihneman as the fourth bishop of Biloxi on December 16, 2016.
 Kihneman was to be consecrated as a bishop on February 17, 2017, but surgery for diverticulitis forced its postponement until April 28, 2017.
 He was consecrated by Archbishop Thomas John Rodi with Bishops Roger Morin and William Mulvey serving as co-consecrators.

-In January 2019, Kihneman released a list of three diocesan priests, none of whom was still practicing ministry, having credible accusations of sexual abuse.
-Kihneman released a statement in July 2020 with Bishop Joseph Kopacz of the Diocese of Jackson denouncing the 2020 murder of George Floyd by a policeman in Minneapolis, Minnesota.
+In January 2019, Kihneman released a list of three diocesan priests, none of whom were still practicing ministry, who had credible accusations of sexual abuse.
+Kihneman released a statement in July 2020 with Bishop Joseph Kopacz of the Diocese of Jackson denouncing the 2020 murder of George Floyd by a policeman in Minneapolis.
 The statement also condemned racism in the United States.